renovatebot/renovate/website/docs/configuration-options.md

 Typically you shouldn't need to modify this setting.

+## registryUrls

+This is only necessary in case you need to manually configure a registry URL to use for datasource lookups.
+Applies to PyPI (pip) only for now.
+Supports only one URL for now but is defined as a list for forwards compatibility.

 ## renovateFork

 By default, Renovate will skip over any repositories that are forked, even if they contain a `renovate.json`, because that config may have been from the source repository.
 To enable Renovate on forked repositories, you need to add `renovateFork: true` to your renovate config.